iankietzman-voeracity/11X/web-app/README.md

 `npm run test` to run unit tests

-See package.json for more Details
+See package.json for more details

 Proposed Next Steps: